charitha22/XSTRESSOR/README.md

 Model build time =  0.106421947479
 Prediction  time =  1.66337919235
 ```
-*Model build time* is the time spent for computing XSTRESSOR's generator models using the small-scale worst-case inputs.
+*Model build time* is the time spent in seconds for computing XSTRESSOR's generator models using the small-scale worst-case inputs.
 Note that this time does not include
 the time spent in exhaustive symbolic execution.
 We used [KLEE] (http://klee.github.io/) for exhaustive symbolic execution.

-*Prediction time* is the time spent for extrapolating the large-scale worst-case path condition and solving it to generate a concrete worst-case input.
+*Prediction time* is the time spent in seconds for extrapolating the large-scale worst-case path condition and solving it to generate a concrete worst-case input.